ankowals/saf/README.md

 Java is used for learning purposes.

-To make installation and deployment easy so called project build, dependency and management tool is used.
+To make installation and deployment easy so called project build and dependency management tool is used.
 It is called maven.
 It will automatically download all needed libraries so there is no need to hunt them down on your own.
 Maven configuration is available in so called pom.xml file.
 It contains not just dependencies but also plugins.
 Thanks to this maven can be used to start our tests from command line.
 For this purpose so called surefire plugin is used.